kaharez/lawcodes/4-code-of-civil-procedure/book-01-general-provisions/article-03-jurisdiction-of-courts.md

 1. The High Court has original jurisdiction in all civil matters unless otherwise provided by law.

 2. The court has jurisdiction over:
-   a. persons present or domiciled in Kaharagia;
+   (a) persons present or domiciled in Kaharagia;
-   b. juridical persons registered or conducting business in Kaharagia;
+   (b) juridical persons registered or conducting business in Kaharagia;
-   c. property situated in Kaharagia;
+   (c) property situated in Kaharagia;
-   d. obligations arising or to be performed in Kaharagia;
+   (d) obligations arising or to be performed in Kaharagia;
-   e. matters where parties have submitted to jurisdiction.
+   (e) matters where parties have submitted to jurisdiction.

 3. Questions of jurisdiction may be raised by the court on its own motion or by any party.